jeremyreeder/hammerspoon-window-tiling/README.md

-# hammerspoon-window-tiling
+# i3j -- Jeremy's i3-like Window Manager for Hammerspoon
-A Lua script which creates hotkeys to facilitate window tiling on MacOS, for use with HammerSpoon.
+A Lua script which enables MacOS window management similarly to what i3 does for X11.
+For use as a "spoon" within HammerSpoon.

 ## Installation
 1. Install HammerSpoon.
-2. Put the content of this repo in your ~/.hammerspoon directory.
+2. Clone this repo to ~/.hammerspoon/Spoons/i3j.spoon.
+3. Add "hs.loadSpoon('i3j')" to ~/.hammerspoon/init.lua.